parzivail/StarcruiserGuide/_posts/2022-08-31-starwardriving.md

 ## BLE

-The BLE packets I'm interested in are likely in this format, the beacon format discovered by some other brilliant folks to [emulate droid reaction beacons](https://github.com/ruthsarian/pxt-swge-beacon):
+The BLE packets I'm interested in are likely in this format, the beacon format discovered by some other brilliant folks to [emulate droid "reaction" location beacons](https://github.com/ruthsarian/pxt-swge-beacon):

 ![Droid location beacon format](/images/packet_mapping/location_beacon_example.png)